Joint Ventures

 1. Policy Purpose

-The objective of this policy is to protect USC’s tax-exempt status in situations in which USC may enter a Joint Venture with one or more parties.
-This policy provides guidelines to consider when making decisions about whether USC will enter a Joint Venture, and, if such an arrangement is entered, how it may be structured to protect the USC’s tax-exempt status and, if applicable, any property tax exemptions.
+The objective of this policy is to protect USC’s tax-exempt status in situations in which USC may enter a Joint Venture with one or more parties, ensuring compliance with tax regulations and preserving USC’s nonprofit status.
+This policy provides guidelines to consider when making decisions about whether USC will enter a Joint Venture.
+If USC decides to enter a Joint Venture, this policy outlines how it should be structured to protect USC’s tax-exempt status and, if applicable, any property tax exemptions.

 2. Scope and Application